Is Kim Kardashian Using ‘Broke’ Family Photos In New Book And On Kanye West’s New Album?

 “[Kim Kardashian] does seem ready now though to tackle more work.
 She will still be on a much slower schedule than before the robbery.
 She is carefully choosing work events and projects that she wants to focus on for the next few months.
 Her mindset seems very different.
 She acts more relaxed when it comes to work,” the source continued.
 “She will definitely not go back to overloading her schedule again any time soon.
 She seems to have find a much better life balance.
 And it seems to make her much happier.”

-To see more of Kim Kardashian and her family, including her kids, tune into the new episodes of Keeping Up With the Kardashians, which premiere on the E!
+To see more of Kim Kardashian and her family, including her kids, tune into the new episodes of Keeping Up With the Kardashians, which premieres on the E!
 Network this March.

 [Featured Image by Astrid Stawiarz/Getty Images]